HewlettPackard/shs-docs/docs/portal/developer-portal/install/HPE_Slingshot_200Gbps_cxi_nic_system_install_upgrade_procedure.md

    For distributed binary builds, pre-built kernel binaries are available.
 To use these binaries instead of DKMS packages, follow these steps:

-   - Identify the appropriate pre-built binary variant for your distribution.
+   1. Identify the appropriate pre-built binary variant for your distribution.

       - Pre-Built Binary Variants
-         - SLES/CSM: Use `*-kmp-default`.
+         - SLES/CSM: Replace `*-dkms` with `*-kmp-default`.
-         - COS on x86: Use `*-kmp-cray_shasta_c`.
+         - COS on x86: Replace `*-dkms` with `*-kmp-cray_shasta_c`.
-         - COS on ARM64: Use `*-kmp-cray_shasta_c_64k`.
+         - COS on ARM64: Replace `*-dkms` with `*-kmp-cray_shasta_c_64k`.
-         - RHEL: Only DKMS is supported.
+         - RHEL: Replace `*-dkms` with `kmod-*`.

-   - Replace the DKMS packages with the corresponding pre-built binary variants.
+   2. Replace the DKMS packages with the corresponding pre-built binary variants.

+       **Examples**
-   - **Example**: Replacing DKMS Packages on COS (x86)
+      - Example 1: Replacing DKMS Packages on SLES15 SP5 (x86)

-      If you are installing pre-built kernel modules on COS for x86 systems, replace the following DKMS packages:
+         If you are installing pre-built kernel modules on SLES15 SP5 for x86 systems, replace the following DKMS packages:

          ```screen
+            cray-slingshot-base-link-dkms
+            sl-driver-dkms
             cray-cxi-driver-dkms
+            cray-kfabric-dkms
+         ```

+         with the corresponding pre-built binaries:

+         ```screen
+            cray-slingshot-base-link-kmp-default
+            sl-driver-kmp-default
+            cray-cxi-driver-kmp-default
+            cray-kfabric-kmp-default
+         ```

+      - Example 2: Replacing DKMS Packages on RHEL (x86)

+         If you are installing pre-built kernel modules on SLES15 SP5 for x86 systems, replace the following DKMS packages:

+         ```screen
             cray-slingshot-base-link-dkms
             sl-driver-dkms
+            cray-cxi-driver-dkms
             cray-kfabric-dkms
          ```

          with the corresponding pre-built binaries:

          ```screen
-      cray-cxi-driver-kmp-cray_shasta_c
-      cray-slingshot-base-link-kmp-cray_shasta_c
-      sl-driver-kmp-cray_shasta_c
-      cray-kfabric-kmp-cray_shasta_c
+            kmod-cray-slingshot-base-link-dkms
+            kmod-sl-driver-dkms
+            kmod-cray-cxi-driver-dkms
+            kmod-cray-kfabric-dkms
          ```

 6. (Optional) Install kdreg2 as an additional memory cache monitor.
    See [Install kdreg2](kdreg2_install.md#install-procedure) for more information.